 - The National Museum of Singapore, which is one of the oldest museums in the city has free entry for tourists every day.

-- The Dubai offers free entry for Singaporeans, PRs and children under six years of age.
+- The Singapore Art Museum offers free entry for Singaporeans, PRs and children under six years of age.

 - Red Dot Design Museum Singapore allows visitors to pay as they like and have free admission for children under the age of six years.